“Do you have to have your car serviced by a dealership to keep your new car warranty?” Asked by reader Dave Thompson.

 There is considerable confusion among car owners about their servicing requirements, especially regarding what is required for them to maintain their new car warranty.
 We get asked this question a lot in our forum and in general conversation.
 It’s a bit surprising, because the law has been pretty clear on this for many years now.

 Dave says: “I just bought a new BMW and the salesman told me I have to have it serviced by a BMW dealership to maintain the new car warranty.
 Is this correct?
-I have seen businesses claiming they can service my car without affecting the warranty”
+I have seen businesses claiming they can service my car without affecting the warranty.”

 Assuming the above is an accurate portrayal of what was said, the BMW salesman has been very naughty here.
-EU legislation requires all car manufacturers to offer at least a 2-year unlimited mileage new car warranty on all their new cars (from date of registration), regardless of any change of ownership.
+EU legislation requires all car manufacturers to offer at least a two-year unlimited mileage new car warranty on all their new cars (from date of registration), regardless of any change of ownership.
 Every car salesperson knows this, or at least they should.
 Cars outside their original new car warranty are a different kettle of fish altogether, and not covered here.

 Under EU Block Exemption legislation, which has been around for many years now, a manufacturer cannot force a buyer to have their car serviced by their official dealership network, and cannot refuse to honour a new car warranty simply because a car has been serviced elsewhere.
 However, a manufacturer does have the right to set a servicing schedule which must be adhered to.

-New Car Warranty and servicing – your rights and responsibilities
+New car warranty and servicing – your rights and responsibilities

 As a car owner, you have the right to take your car to any licenced garage or mechanic for servicing, but you must ensure that the servicing is carried out exactly as per the manufacturer’s servicing schedule.
 This means servicing must be undertaken on time and must use any genuine parts or lubricants specified by the manufacturer.